carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 #####Options

 **-n NAME**<br/>
-Sets a custom name for your installation.
-The default is ApiGatewayCloudFormation).
+Sets a custom name for your installation (the default is ApiGatewayCloudFormation).
 Note that the custom name has to be provided to all scripts.

 **-v VERSION**<br/>
-If you don't want to deploy the latest version you can supply it by passing it as an argument with -v.
+If you don't want to deploy the latest version you can supply another version name by passing it as an argument with -v.
+Available versions follow this naming convention: v{versionNumber}.zip -v is only supported by the deploy script.

 For a list of available versions, please see the <a href="#change-log">Change Log</a>.

-####Uninstallation
+#####Uninstallation
 If you want to uninstall the setup you simply run:

     ./uninstall.sh